-Attendance:
+Attendance

 Attendance is mandatory.
-Students are allowed one excused absence.
-Each absence beyond one will result in a half grade reduction for the course.
+Each student will be allowed one excused absence.
+Any absence beyond one will result in a half letter reduction in the final grade.
+Any student arriving fifteen minutes or more after the start of class will be counted as absent.